futureofcoding/futureofcoding.org/index.md

 title: Welcome
 ---

-**Future of Coding** is an online community with a welcoming, cooperative, and revolutionary spirit.
-We are unified in the belief that the common practice of programming is tragically less humane than it could be.
+**Feelings of Computering** is an online community with a welcoming, cooperative, and revolutionary spirit.
+We are unified in the belief that the computer is tragically less humane than it could be.
 There's a world of possibilities that get more beautiful the further away from the norm you go.
-We're here to explore this world together, to discuss ideas about theory and practice, and to champion and support our members' research and development efforts to _reimagine computing_.
+We're here to explore this world together, to discuss ideas about theory and practice, and to champion and support our members' research and development efforts to _reimagine the computer_.

+(Editor's note: the original name of this community was "Future of Coding", but that name is bad so we [changed it](/the-name).)

 <br>